 - For slickness, this shave cream was silky smooth.

-- The shave cream didn’t run dry and provided nice insulation for the entirety of the shave.
+- The shave cream didn’t run dry and provided nice insulation for the duration of the shave.

 Here are a few important details to know before we go over the shave experience: